 I love a cream tea and if time and money allowed I’d be out every week trying out all the best places for a cream tea in East Devon.
 All in the name of research of course.
 It turns out talking about cream teas is a very contentious subject!

 There is endless debate over cream or jam first (please don’t stress, life is too short)!
 Even the origins of a cream tea are up for debate.
 Apparently the term Devonshire Cream tea is ranked with the Yorkshire Pudding and Cornish Pasty for it’s regional status.
 Well let’s not get into a debate.
 I really I don’t care what county I’m in, as long as the basic ingredients are all good.
 Quality jam, light scones and clotted cream – and yes, cows from any county can be persuaded to produce clotted cream!

-So having done some research (partly for myself I must admit) I have put together some top Cream Tea spots in East Devon, largely based on recommendations.
+Having done some research (it’s been tough!), I have put together some top Cream Tea spots in East Devon, largely based on recommendations.
 Now there is a lot of choice, so I have decided to include places that are all quite different.
 Then you can pick one depending on what sort of outing or experience you are looking for.

 Being so close the Somerset and Dorset I couldn’t leave them out.
 So at the end of the post there’s another list (sorry I just don’t want to offend anyone!)!

-I have thought hard about this relatively short list.
-So you can choose where you go based on who are you taking and why you are going.
+I have thought hard about this relatively short list to allow you to choose where you go based on who are you taking and why you are going.

-So whether you are wanting to join in on National Cream Tea Day, celebrate a birthday or just really love a Devonshire Cream Tea, then I hope you find this post useful.
+So whether you are celebrating a birthday or special occasion or just really love a Devonshire Cream Tea whatever day it is, then I hope you find this post useful.
 Let me know if you have enjoyed any of these suggestions or have others to add.